-Here is some feedback directly from a parent and a school principal after visiting an EarlyON Child and Family Centre:
+Here is some feedback directly from a parent and a school principal after visiting a PFLC:

 In addition to being a single parent I am also a newcomer to Canada and I cannot begin to express how stressful this time was for me.
-The EarlyON Child and Family Centre gave my son and I the ability learn about the education system, to network with the school and other parents, and made it easier for us to make the transition from one country to another and be a part of the community.
+The Parenting and Family Literacy Centre gave my son and I the ability learn about the education system, to network with the school and other parents, and made it easier for us to make the transition from one country to another and be a part of the community.
 (Parent)

-Our EarlyON Child and Family Centres have provided families with an opportunity to build a positive relationship with our staff, principals and vice principals and has allowed us to teach the necessary skills that our young learners need to effectively make the transition to Kindergarten.
-Our EarlyON Child and Family Centres have created the feeling that our school is truly the hub of the community.
+Our Parenting and Family Literacy Centre has provided our families with an opportunity to build a positive relationship with our staff, principals and vice principals and has allowed us to teach the necessary skills that our young learners need to effectively make the transition to Kindergarten.
+Our Parenting and Family Literacy Centre has created the feeling that our school is truly the hub of the community.
 (Principal)